Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 </div>
 <figure markdown>
   <figcaption>
-        <strong><a name='figure_01'>Figure 1</a></strong>: The peak-to-peak vibration levels for a five blade blisk with four probes.
-The edges of the peak-to-peak chart curls up but never returns back to a low value, as is usually the case with transient resonances.
+        <strong><a name='figure_02'>Figure 2</a></strong>: The peak-to-peak vibration levels for a five blade blisk with four probes.
+The left and right edges of the peak-to-peak chart curls up but never returns back to a low value, as is usually the case with transient resonances.
 This is a consequence of the zeroing we performed.
-Since we aren't interested in those regions, we can live with this.
+Since those regions don't contain resonances, we can live with these end effects.
   </figcaption>
 </figure>

-The peak-to-peak vbiration for blade 1 is presented in [Figure 1](figure_01) above.
+The peak-to-peak vibration for blade 1 is presented in [Figure 2](figure_02) above.
 There seems to be symmetric resonance events on the up and downward ramps.

 For illustrative purposes, we focus on the resonance event between shaft revolutions 500 and 600.